apiontek/home73k/priv/content/2020/12/2020-12-29_greek-lentil-soup-adapted.md

 - paper-thin slices of lemon to garnish; thin wedges of lemon to pass at the table

-Spray a large soup pot with oil, and in it cook the onion/celery/garlic, then add the aromatics, lentils & stock, then add the squash/potatoes 15 minutes later and cook for another 20-30 mins, then add the spinach for only a few minutes at the end.

-(For the stock, you can just add a dollop of better than bouillon with the aromatics before adding the water.)
+Spray a large soup pot with oil, and in it cook the onion/celery/garlic, then add the aromatics, lentils & stock (for the stock, you can just add a dollop of better than bouillon with the aromatics before adding the water).

-This approach builds flavor better than the original recipe.
+Add salt to taste.
 Do not wait until the end to add salt, either.
 Salt in stages.
 Always.

+Then 15 minutes later add the squash/potatoes, maybe more salt, and cook for another 20-30 mins, then add the spinach for only a few minutes at the end.

+Just after the end, add the lemon juice, and maybe pepper to taste.

+This approach builds flavor better than the original recipe.